 The truth is — and I hate to say this — that we are unlikely ever to know the truth about what happened in 1982.
 Do I believe Christine Blasey Ford when she says that Brett Kavanaugh and Mark Judge sexually assaulted her at a house party in the early 80’s?
 Yes.
 Do I believe that Judge Kavanaugh might not remember the incident, even if it occurred exactly as Professor Ford alleges?
 Quite possibly.

 As chilling as it is to consider that a nominee to the United States Supreme Court might have committed drunken sexual assault as a teenager, what’s at least as troubling is the way Kavanaugh has reacted to the accusations against him: with denial, counter accusations, and barely contained rage.
 Partisan, self-entitled rage.
-Democrats had engaged in “search and destroy”; his family and name had been “totally and permanently destroyed.”
-He was evasive.
+Democrats, according to Kavanaugh, had engaged in “search and destroy”; his family and name had been “totally and permanently destroyed.”
+Kavanaugh was evasive.
 He obfuscated, misled or outright lied (hint: “boofing” is not passing gas and “devil’s triangle” is not a drinking game).

-Would Kavanaugh be fair, unbiased, dispassionate and restrained as a Supreme Court justice?
+As a Supreme Court justice, would Kavanaugh be fair, unbiased, dispassionate and restrained?
 Or would he be carrying a personal grudge to the bench?

 Alas, we are back at the central question: Is this man a suitable nominee for a lifetime appointment to the highest court in the land?

 The answer to that, in my mind, is a resounding no, and it doesn’t take another FBI investigation to reach that conclusion.